henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 The most relevant part of web guidelines regarding colour relate to text.
 They say for WCAG AA compliance text and images of text should have a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text.

 The first thing to note is that this related to text.
 Charts and interactives can contain many things other than text such as bars, lines, squares, circles and other shapes.
 All of these shapes can be big or small or a mix.
-A good approximate rule is that you'd want your colours to meet the large text contrast ratio for big object like bars and the normal text contrast ratio for smaller objects for example dots or lines.
+Smaller objects would need a higher contrast ratio whereas a strong colour for large blocks would be too strong.

 Also with most interactives and especially maps, you have colours next to each other rather than on a background, so there needs to be some consideration of the spacing between colours that they are distinguishable.